Skip to main content

 What the Dog Management Bylaw does

-• requires owners to de-sex their dog if it has not been kept under control on more than one occasion
+• an owner to neuter (desex) their dog if it has not been kept under control on more than one occasion (clauses 14, 15 and 16).

 Visit A guide for dog owners to find out more about national legislation for your responsibilities as a dog owner.